The Hyde Amendment and Coverage for Abortion Services

 What is the Hyde Amendment’s impact on women on Medicaid?

 Medicaid is a significant and growing source of health coverage for low-income women in the nation.
-Today, Medicaid covers two in ten women of reproductive age (15-49 years).
-In 2018, half (50%) of women below the Federal Poverty Level (FPL) were insured by Medicaid (Figure 2).3 The ACA has enabled states to increase eligibility for Medicaid to 138% of the FPL ($27,579 for a family of three in 2018).
-However, 14 states have not expanded the program4.
+Today, Medicaid covers two in ten women (19%) of reproductive age (15-49 years).
+In 2019, half (50%) of women below the Federal Poverty Level (FPL) were insured by Medicaid (Figure 2).3 The ACA has enabled states to increase eligibility for Medicaid to 138% of the FPL ($28,676 for a family of three in 2019).
+However, 12 states have not expanded the program.

 The GAO study also found that states have a variety of invasive requirements for women claiming abortion coverage under Hyde including: provider certification of rape, incest, or life endangerment; beneficiary certification of rape or incest; documentation (such as police report or report with a public health agency) of rape or incest; prior authorization; and prior certification of counseling for the abortion.
 Since 2013, Iowa has required formal approval from the Office of the Governor in order to secure reimbursement for any abortions covered by Medicaid.
 Between 2013 and 2017, South Dakota, Iowa, and Wyoming did not report paying for any abortions eligible for federal funding (Appendix Table 2).

 What would be the impact on abortion coverage if the Hyde Restrictions were lifted?